RileyShimp/galactic/README.md

 This is a page that can calculate what your age would be on different planets!
 Enter your age and see how old you are on Mercury, Venus, Mars or Jupiter!
 It also provides a life expectancy based on each planets year.

 ## Setup/Installation Requirements

-Open this [Github Pages Link](https://rileyshimp.github.io/galactic/) in your browser.

-or follow the instructions below..

 ### Step 1
 Clone the repository: